laelhalawani/ai-shell-agent/README.md

 - **AI-Powered Code Editing**:
   Make natural language code changes to your files using the integrated code editing capabilities.
 Add files to the session and describe the changes you want to make.

+- **Modular Toolset Architecture**:
+  Specialized tools like the terminal executor and code editor can be enabled, disabled, or configured per chat session.

 ---